Being an engineering student means you’ll be using computers a lot on a regular basis.

 The Acer has some lovely features that are worth exploring, even if you’ve already set your mind on one of the previous computers for engineering students in this buying guide.

-Coming in with a price of $ $1200 for a used item on Amazon, this laptop is reasonably priced for all the features it has to offer.
+Coming in with a mid price for a used item on Amazon, this laptop is reasonably priced for all the features it has to offer.

 Laptops for engineering students FAQ